-"The White Elephant Nantucket in Massachusetts lets guests borrow BMW vehicles for four-hour stints, so they can explore the island on their own." - Cat Sposato
+"This Nantucket hotel lets guests borrow BMW vehicles for four-hour stints so visitors can explore the island independently without needing to rent a car externally." - Cat Sposato

 "White Elephant is a luxury waterfront resort with elegant decor and fantastic harbor views.
 It features the tranquil Spa by Darya and offers ADA-accessible rooms.
 The hotel underwent a renovation in 2023 and is ideal for families." - Travel + Leisure Editors